harmony-one/harmony-open/README.md

 - How easy/complex it is to recreate
 - Level of research and analysis done by the reporter

-Please note that the prizes will be paid in native ONE tokens and claiming the prizes will be subject to completing KYC.
+Please note that the prizes will be paid in native ONE tokens and USD value of prizes could change based on the rate.

 # **Submission process and guidelines**

-**Exploits:**
+#### Exploits:

 1. Give us a heads up by clicking ‘start work’ button on the Gitcoin posting for the bounty (Recommended at least 2 prior to submission, especially for exploits that could affect network stability)
 2. Submit the evidence of your work by opening a new issue on Harmony main repo, using the ‘stake heist submission’ template.
 Make sure to click ‘submit work’ and link your work on Gitcoin.